florentfettu/Statistical-Inference-Analysis-Insurance/README.md

  ## Scope of the project
  The data for this project was taken from Kaggle: https://www.kaggle.com/mirichoi0218/insurance

-* Exploratory data analysis to understand the relationship between the independent variable and the dependent variable
+* Data visualization to understand the relationship between the independent variable and the dependent variable
+* Encoding of categorical variables into dummies variables
+* Simple and multiple linear regression with interaction terms to determine model coefficients
+* Model's validity conditions to produce correct conclusion about variables effect